 How do you incorporate in Wisconsin?

 What is the process of incorporation in Wisconsin?
 What type of documentation is required?
-These are some of the common questions that you will be confronted with if you planning to start a new business in the state.
+These are some of the common questions that you will be confronted with if you are planning to start a new business in the state.
 The following steps will enable understanding of the entire process:

 The first step towards incorporation in Wisconsin is choosing the type of business you want to form.
 You can choose to form an LLC or a Corporation.
-The type of business entity you want to form can be domestic or foreign entity.
+The type of business entity you want to form can either be a domestic or a foreign entity.
 The forms and fee will be different for each type of entity.
 Know more

 Business Entity Name